wennycooper/sysHealth/README.md

 python web module is needed.
 To install, you can issue following command:

     $ sudo pip install lpthw.web
+# Run

+    $ rosrun sysHealth sysHealth.py

 # Check
-* http://ServerIP:8080/sysHealth   // You should see a 200 OK with "good"
+* HTTP browse http://ServerIP:8080/sysHealth   // You should see a 200 OK with "good"
 * rostopic echo /sysHealth                     // You should see a "good" string